jacopotarantino/crowdfunding/readme.txt

 https://github.com/Astoundify/crowdfunding/issues?milestone=17&page=1&state=closed

+* Fix: More consistent dates when editing/submitting/updating.
 * Fix: Don't 404 when only the name is filled out when submitting a campaign.
 * Fix: Go back to clearing the cart when viewing a new pledge.
 * Fix: Make sure all data is exported via CSV.
 * Fix: Always make sure the goal is an integer to avoid errors.
 * Fix: When there are more than 11 pledge levels, make sure they can properly be selected.
-* Fix: Add the Terms of Service back to the submission process
+* Fix: Add the Terms of Service back to the submission process.
 * Tweaks: Various improvements and language updates.

 = 1.7.1: September 1, 2013 =